Valuable hints for your journey and luxury cruise

 US dollar cash for exchange must be bills (2001 and above) in immaculate condition with no rips or marks of any kind on the bill.
 No one in Bali will take bills beginning with the serial number ‘A’ through ‘F’, or any bill dated 2000 or below.
 They do not seem to be so strict for Euro or Swiss Franc notes.
 If you do use a money-changer, bring your own calculator and count your money carefully.
 For the current exchange rate, please consult a currency converter such as: finance.yahoo.com

 On board Adelaar, you can pay your incidentals in cash or by credit card.
 We accept Visa and MasterCard.

-If your group chooses to board the ADELAAR in a different port other than Benoa Harbor Bali, you will need to fly with one of the small commuter flights to your boarding destination.
-For these flights, baggage allowance is 15 – 20 kg per person, at the moment.
-If you have overweight baggage, Merpati Airline charges an extra fee at the airport in Bali.
-For flights back to Bali, Merpati often allows only 10 kg per person.
+If your cruise requires a domestic flight or if your group chooses to board the ADELAAR in a different port other than Serangan Harbor in Bali, you will need to fly with one of the small commuter flights to your boarding destination.
+For these flights, baggage allowance is 10 – 20 kg per person depending on the airline.
+However, there are inexpensive overweight luggage fees that you can pay at the counter.
 This information is correct today, but we cannot be guarantee that it is correct tomorrow.
 The rules can change at any time without advance notice.
-Other airlines flying between Bali und Bima (Sumbawa) and / or Labuan Bajo (Flores) are: Sky Aviation and Wings Abadi Air (Lion Air).
-Garuda Indonesia now has started service from Bali to Bajo on a regular basis.

 Emergency Contact numbers